One Thing Thou Lackest (Mark 10:21)

-Though this fellow’s attitude was wrong, Jesus nevertheless, had compassion on him and loved him.
+Though this fellow’s attitude was wrong, Jesus nevertheless had compassion on him and loved him.
 Jesus knew the man needed first to have a change of attitude.
 His god was his wealth.
 Jesus instructed him to get rid of that first and then he could have treasure in heaven.
-The cross, to the world of that day, was a symbol of death.
+The cross to the world of that day was a symbol of death.
 Jesus, essentially, told him to not only come to Himself, but to die to self, thus following Him.
 Implicit is not only repentance leading to saving faith, but also self-denial.
-Some had accused Jesus of lacking love for this man because he asked much of him.
+Some had accused Jesus of lacking love for this man because he asks much of the man.
 Keep in mind, Christ gave up great riches to save mankind.

 The man went away sorrowful because he was unwilling to part with his possessions.
 This young man possessed everything except that which mattered most.
 His home was filled with valuables, while his soul remained poor.

 All of us have one thing we lack.
 When you think about it, in our own lives, there is almost always at least one thing or one area we lack.
-A Christian can be outstanding in many areas of their life, but there is usually one thing they lack.
+A Christian can be outstanding in many areas of his or her life, but there is usually one thing he or she lacks.
 Regardless of who they are, what they do, or where they have been, there is at least one weak area in each one of us.

 PRAYER: Father in Heaven, I thank You for seeking me long before I sought You.
 Help me to remember that You will never force anyone to surrender to You.
 Help me to keep Your Gospel simple and to be sensitive to those I encounter.
 In Jesus name, AMEN!